Doctoral (PhD) Dissertation Defenses

-Most defenses in the GDRS are held either in the Religion or adjoining Judaic Studies building.
-To reserve a room for your defense, contact the Program Coordinator with the date(s) and time(s) agreed upon by you and your committee.
-He will then add your defense to the GDRS internal calendar and confirm the scheduled location.
+Most defenses in the GPR are held either in the Religion or adjoining Judaic Studies building.
+To reserve a room for your defense, contact Wendy, our Department Administrator, with the date(s) and time(s) agreed upon by you and your committee.
+She will then add your defense to the GPR internal calendar and confirm the scheduled location.

 Students are responsible for any technology and communication needed for the defense.

-After you have confirmed the date, time and place of your defense, and at least 3 weeks in advance of your defense, forward and a copy of your properly formatted abstract (preferably in word format) and a completed Schedule of Defense with Abstract Approval Form to the Program Coordinator.
-Please have your adviser review your abstract and sign the approval form before returning it to the Coordinator.
-The Coordinator will then ensure that the GDRS Director and the Director of Graduate Studies review and approve the abstract before it is sent to the GRS.
+After you have confirmed the date, time and place of your defense, and at least 3 weeks in advance of your defense, forward and a copy of your properly formatted abstract (preferably in word format) and a completed Schedule of Defense with Abstract Approval Form to Wendy.
+Please have your advisor review your abstract and sign the approval form before returning it to the Administrator.
+The Administrator will then ensure that the GPR Director and the Director of Graduate Studies review and approve the abstract before it is sent to the GRS.
 Once the Dean approves your abstract, GRS Records will contact you directly.

 Defense Guest Policies